New border control procedures are being introduced for nationals from non-EU/non-Schengen countries.

 The Entry/Exit System (EES) is a new computerised system designed to monitor the external borders of the Schengen Area.
 It keeps track of entries and exits of non-EU nationals who come to visit Mallorca and other EU regions for a short period of time.

-Each time you cross a participating border, your passport details and biometric information (such as facial image and fingerprints) will be recorded electronically.
-This will replace manual passport stamping for travellers from non-EU countries like the UK and many others.
+When you cross a participating border, your passport details and biometric information (such as facial image and fingerprints) will be recorded electronically.
+This replaces manual passport stamping for travellers from non-EU countries like the UK and many others.

 The EES is mainly designed to save time and improve border security.
 It automates passport checks, identifies travellers who overstay, and helps detect fraudulent documents.
-It will also support authorities in preventing and investigating terrorism and other serious crimes.
+It also supports authorities in preventing and investigating terrorism and other serious crimes.

 The EES applies to non-EU nationals travelling to Mallorca (and other areas within the EU) for a short stay.
 This includes visa-exempt non-EU nationals (such as citizens of the UK, USA, Canada, and Australia) and those who hold a short-stay visa.
 It does not apply to EU citizens, residents of Schengen countries, or people with long-stay visas.